ariya/X2/javascript/filejs/README.txt

 Some included examples:

-  rot13.js     Encyrpt a text file using ROT-13 substitution cipher
+  rot13.js       Encyrpt a text file using ROT-13 substitution cipher countlines.js  Count non-empty lines in a file